LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ## Set consumer profile for unauthenticated flows

-The **enhanced agent workspace** has been improved to support additional use cases for unauthenticated conversation flows.
+The **enhanced Agent Workspace** has been improved to support additional use cases for unauthenticated conversation flows.
 Up until now, whenever an unauthenticated conversation was initiated, the visitor displayed as “Visitor” in the My Conversations and All Conversations lists.
 In cases of multiple unauthenticated conversations, agents were confused since they had no ability to distinguish between conversations.

-The enhanced agent workspace supports the two following improvements to assist agents in distinguishing between unauthenticated conversations in the agent workspace:
+The enhanced Agent Workspace supports the two following improvements to assist agents in distinguishing between unauthenticated conversations in the Agent Workspace:

 ### Automatically rename ‘Visitor’, when “Personal info” engagement attribute has been reported